t-nissie/feram/README.md

 Takeshi

 ## Changes
+fft_check is moved into https://github.com/t-nissie/fft_check .

-In this feram-0.23.01unstable, a bug in src/leapfrog.F is fixed and simulations of thermal conductivity can be done with .defects files.
+In the feram-0.23.01unstable, a bug in src/leapfrog.F is fixed and simulations of thermal conductivity can be done with .defects files.

-From this feram-0.23.01unstable, `make check` and `make distcheck` execute five integration tests for feram with src/zzz*.feram_check.
+From the feram-0.23.01unstable, `make check` and `make distcheck` execute five integration tests for feram with src/zzz*.feram_check.
 It is useful for developers.
 See src/Makefile.am and src/feram_common.F.